Nashville-Public-Library/bedework-docs/docs/add-events/recurrence.md

 For example, Miss Sue’s Story Time starts on December 1st and repeats 12 times in the calendar.
 But Gnash is coming on December 15th.
 Here’s how Sue will add this to the calendar:

 1. Sue will add "Miss Sue’s Story Time" to the calendar as a recurring event.
-1. After saving her event, Sue will click on the `Approval Queue` tab and find the December 15th instance of her event and click on the word `instance` (in the description column) .
+2. After saving her event, Sue will click on the `Approval Queue` tab and find the December 15th instance of her event and click on the title of the event.
-1. Once in edit mode for that December 15th instance, Sue will click `Delete Event`.
+3. Once in edit mode for that December 15th instance, Sue will click `Delete Event`.
-1. Now Sue will add a new event just for the December 15th Gnash story time.
+4. Now Sue will add a new event just for the December 15th Gnash story time.